What’s On in Brisbane: May 2026

-This month in Brisbane (April 2026) is about settling into a slower pace as the days cool down, and we embrace autumn fully.
+This month in Brisbane (May 2026) is about settling into a slower pace as the days cool down, and we embrace autumn fully.
 We’re all about the lingering warmth and a sun with less bite, autumn picnics and balmy evening strolls.
-On our April schedule, you’ll find everything from seasonal markets to immersive exhibitions, and even a new secret garden for the kids, alongside our editor’s top pick — an immersive autumnal market.
-Ready to make the most of what we’re convinced is the best month of the year?
+On our May schedule, you’ll find everything from seasonal markets to immersive exhibitions, and loads of festivals, alongside our editor’s top pick — an imaginative Autumnal degustation.
+Ready to make the most of May?

 Editor’s Picks